ValveSoftware/steamlink-sdk/README.md

 ## Building the kernel
 Follow these steps in addition to setting up the build environment as described above.

+WARNING: Steam Link devices will only boot with a kernel signed by Valve.
+If you attempt to replace the kernel with an unsigned binary you will void your warrantee and render your Steam Link unbootable.

 ### Set environment variables for kernel build
 ```Bash
 # export ARCH=arm; export LOCALVERSION="-mrvl"